wapcrazut/webpack-v4-boilerplate/README.md

-# Webpack 4 + Typescript Boilerplate
+# Webpack 4 + TypeScript Boilerplate

 Pre-configured Webpack 4 boilerplate using Typescript and additional loaders for fast development.